enofex/naikan/DEVELOPING.md

 `ng serve`

-## Starting all dependencies as docker compose automatically
+## Automatically Starting Dependencies with Docker Compose

-When you start the `NaikanApplication`, with the profile `dev` then the application will start docker compose
+When you launch the `NaikanApplication` with the `dev` profile, it will automatically start Docker Compose using the configuration found in `development/docker/compose.yml`.
-`development/docker/compose.yml` automatically.

-These will start MongoDB and OpenLdap and init both with sample data from:
+These will initialize MongoDB and OpenLdap with sample data from:

 *  `development/docker/boms.json`
 *  `development/docker/tokens.json`